 Three Stone Setting Engagement Ring

 A three stone engagement ring can be a great alternative to the traditional one center stone look of an engagement ring.
-While typically used as anniversary rings, the message of them can make a great little tidbit in a proposal.
+While typically used as anniversary rings, the message of them can make a great little tidbit in a proposal, especially if paired with the best proposal song.

 Three stone rings can have diamonds of all the same carat weight or two of the less than the middle diamonds.
 They can come in a variety of diamond shapes, but you're more likely to sport either round cut or princess cut three stone engagement rings.